Two other Titanic ships were built and had tragic endings as well

 In 1934, the White Star Line merged with the Cunard Line, and the Olympic became part of the new Cunard-White Star Line.

-She made her last voyage in March 1935, and was retired from service in April 1935.
+She made her last voyage in March 1935, and was retired from service in April 1935 after an illustrious 24-year career.

-She was sold for scrap later that year, and was dismantled in Jarrow, England, between 1935 and 1937.
+She was sold for scrap later that year, and was dismantled in Jarrow and Inverkeithing, England, between 1935 and 1937.

 HMHS Britannic

-Some of the changes included more lifeboats, higher watertight compartments, and a double hull.
+Some of the changes included more lifeboats, higher watertight compartments, and lengthening the double hull sections.

-The Britannic never served as a commercial vessel, however, because it was completed after the outbreak of World War I in 1914.
+However, the Britannic never served as a commercial vessel, because it was completed after the outbreak of World War I in 1914.

 The British government requisitioned the Britannic as a hospital ship, and it was renamed His Majesty's Hospital Ship (HMHS) Britannic.